MicrosoftDocs/powerapps-docs/articles/sharepoint-lookup-fields.md

 ## Add data to your main list
-Now that the app is generated, let’s run the app and see how the view details screen looks for the three lookup fields.
+Now that the app is generated, you can run the app and see how the view details screen looks for the three lookup fields.

 1. Click or tap F5 or the "run triangle" on the upper right of the PowerApps Studio tool bar.